 Effective teaching and learning for EAL/D students amplifies rather than simplifies the curriculum through explicit English language and literacy teaching

 Teachers in the research schools were able to integrate a language focus into each learning sequence and provide clear instruction of language features required to demonstrate subject knowledge.

 Teachers articulated clear goals for language and subject learning, including learning intentions and success criteria for each lesson, and scaffolded each EAL/D student to accomplish tasks independently.
 They planned for oral interaction during lessons, allowing students to explore and clarify their understanding of concepts through classroom talk, often in their home language, while pushing them to produce extended stretches of English language which were comprehensible to others.

 They used EAL/D student assessment evidence, analysed with reference to EAL/D learning progressions, to inform learning and teaching across the school.

 Respectful relationships create a school and classroom culture of cooperation, high care and high achievement

 The leadership teams, mainstream staff and EAL/D specialist teachers all demonstrated a shared enthusiasm for their EAL/D students and school communities.
 Respectful relationships were evident in highly productive co-teaching relationships, where EAL/D expertise was valued and shared knowledge of EAL/D pedagogy informed planning and teaching.

 High levels of trust were evident in the classroom where EAL/D students had the confidence to take risks with new learning and develop new identities as successful learners.

 High expectations of EAL/D students and strong relationships between teachers and EAL/D students (and between teachers) created positive school and classroom cultures of high care where students felt a sense of belonging and confidence in their capacity to achieve.

-- Read our practical guide EAL/D effective school practices school resource
+- Read the practical guide EAL/D effective school practices school resource